Lisa Goldman

-Lisa Goldman is a British theatre director, dramaturg, writer and author.
+Lisa Goldman (born November 1964) is a British theatre director, dramaturg, writer and author.
 She was Artistic Director and joint Chief Executive of Soho Theatre (2006–10) and The Red Room Theatre Company which she founded (1995-2006).
 In 2008 Lisa was included in the London Evening Standard’s ‘Influentials’ list as one of the 1000 most influential people in London.